mlhartme/stool/client/documentation.md

 * **DOCKER_HOST**
   Fully qualified hostname of this machine.
 Used in application urls and emails.
 Type string.
 * **ENVIRONMENT**
-  Default environment variables to set automatically when starting apps, can be overwritten by the start command.
+  Default environment variables set automatically when starting apps, can be overwritten by the `start` command.
 Type map, default empty.
 * **JMX_USAGE**
   How to invoke a jmx client in your environment.
 Type string, default "jconsole %s".
 * **LDAP_CREDENTIALS**